-The e-mail notification template uses the CN value of the variable found in the Identity Vault.
+The e-mail notification template uses the cn value of the variable found in eDirectory.
 For example, if cn=ablake, the e-mail notification template uses ablake.
-If the CN value is changed to Allison Blake, the e-mail notification template uses the full name, Allison Blake.
-If the FirstName variable is used instead of FullUserName variable, the e-mail notification template appears without the user's first name.
+If the cn value is changed to Allison Blake, the e-mail notification template uses the full name, Allison Blake.
+If the FullUserName variable is used instead of FirstName variable, the e-mail notification template appears without the user's first name.